kohlschutter/jacline/README.md

   - `@JsEntryPoint`: Enables the definition of entry points in Java, calling all static initializers upon application start, even for library dependencies.
   - `@JsIgnoreType`: Declares that a type should be ignored entirely for transpilation purposes.
+  - `@JsPatch`: Declares that a type's Javascript implementation is being modified or replaced with a provided JavaScript patch module.
-  - `@JsImplementationProvidedSeparately`: Declares that a method of a type that is marked with `@JsType(isNative=true)` is being provided with a default implementation for vanilla Java, whereas the JavaScript-specific implementation is provided separately in some JavaScript file ("Common-Sourcing").
+  - `@JsImplementationProvidedSeparately`: Declares that a method of a type that is marked with `@JsType(isNative=true)` or `@JsPatch` is being provided with a default implementation for vanilla Java, whereas the JavaScript-specific implementation is provided separately in some JavaScript file ("Common-Sourcing").
+Bodies of methods annotated with this implementation are erased during transpilation.
   - `@JsServiceProvider`: Registers a class as an implementation for one or more interfaces, which can then later be used via `java.util.ServiceLoader`.
 - Provides all required and recommended JavaScript library dependencies in the same repository as